michael-glum/Slapp/README.md

 # Slapp!
-Android app that reminds you not to mindlessly scroll on social media
+Android app that aims to catch users in the midst of mindless scrolling and remind them to be productive